 Composition: cinnamon, ginger, anise, coriander, clove, star anise.

-Packaging : 40g resealable bag - aroma preservation
+Packaging : 40g resealable bag - conservation of aromas

 Warning: Last items in stock!

 The gingerbread mix is ideal to give taste to your sweet preparations, savoury dishes, planters and arranged rums.